-Program Components: The class is lost in Storyland.
-Working together, students in small groups will complete challenges that are designed to engage their imaginations.
-Each time they complete an activity, students will earn a Jack in the Bean Stalk leaf, creating a path to 'climb' up and out of Storyland.
+Program Components: Working together in small groups, students will complete challenges that are designed to engage their imaginations.
+Each time they complete an activity, students will earn a Jack in the Bean Stalk leaf, creating a path to 'climb' out and back to their class.
 Challenges are based on popular nursery rhymes and fairy tales and encourage students to observe and experiment.